-Eligible Uses of Proceeds Eligible Uses of Proceeds: Delinquent property taxes.
+Eligible Uses of Proceeds Housing obligations as listed below and that were not due prior to January 21, 2020 are Eligible Uses of Proceeds: Delinquent property taxes.
 Homeowner's hazard, flood and/or mortgage insurance.
 Existing chattel or retail installment loan payment (principal and interest).
 Manufactured home loan monthly payment (P&I) and lot rent, if applicable.
 Utilities, including electric, gas, home energy and water, if arrearages not otherwise covered from another source offunds.
 Internet service, including broadband internet access, if arrearages not otherwise covered from another source offunds.
 Condominium association fees, including for lien extinguishment.
-Maximum Per Household WI HAF Assistance Eligible homeowners may apply for an amount equal to the arrears due since January 1, 2020 and limited to \$40,000 per household.
+Maximum Per Household Eligible homeowners may apply for an amount equal to the arrears due since January WI HAF Assistance 1, 2020 and limited to \$40,000 per household.
 Assistance Type Assistance will be structured as follows: 1.
 Total WI HAF monetary assistance below \$10,000 will be structured as a grant.
 2. Total WI HAF monetary assistance exceeding \$10,000 will be structured as a 1- year, non-interest bearing, non-amortizing forgivable loan.
 The loan is due in full upon sale, refinance, or transfer of ownership.
 If no resale, transfer, or refinance occurs within 1 year and the homeowner remains in the home, the loan will be fully forgiven.
 Program Evaluation 1.
 Number of homeowners retained in their home Metrics of Success 2.
-Number of tax delinquencies eliminated Program Goals 1.
+Number of tax delinquencies eliminated linetines of success 2.
+Number of tax definiquences chriminated 3.
+Percentage of households assisted receiving housing counselling Program Goals 1.
 Retain 500 homeowners in their homes within 24 months.
-2. Eliminate 500 tax delinquencies within 24 months.
+Eliminate 500 tax delinquencies within 24 months.
+20% of households assisted receiving housing counselling in each year of the program

-Payout of the WI HAF Assistance Disbursements will be made directly to the county treasurer or local taxing authority, manufactured home lender/community owner (lot fees), condominium or homeowners' association, utility provider, internet/broadband service providers, and/or other third-party payee authorized to collect eligible charges.
+Payout of the WI HAF Assistance

+Disbursements will be made directly to the county treasurer or local taxing authority, manufactured home lender/community owner (lot fees), condominium or homeowners' association, utility provider, internet/broadband service providers, and/or other third-party payee authorized to collect eligible charges.

 In instances where the resolution exceeds the amount the WI HAF can provide, the homeowner may pay the difference through any means available to them, and WI will pay the max of its limit, so long as the underlying matter is resolved in its entirety.